 Our theme for 2021 is POSSIBLE.
-With the numerous changes the world and our lives have seen over the past 18 months, exploring what is possible and what is no longer possible seems more appropriate than ever.
 As we look to the future we want to explore where we go from here, what innovations are just around the corner, what stories of ingenuity and resilience can we learn from?
 What can we discover about our world, our work and ourselves that once may have been inconceivable and what are some of the biggest challenges facing us today?

 Grace Tame – 2021 Australian of the Year, Grace is an outspoken advocate for survivors of sexual assault, using her voice to push for legal reform and raise public awareness about the impacts of sexual violence.